Dickens characters come to life in Port Jefferson

-Characters from Dickens' "Christman Carol" come to life at festival in Port Jefferson
+Characters from Dickens' "A Christmas Carol" come to life at festival in Port Jefferson

 Christmas came early in Port Jefferson on Saturday as hundreds of people gathered in the village to toast marshmallows, dress as Victorian-era carolers, attend plays and enjoy the other festivities at the 24th annual Dickens Festival.